yashp1811/Real-Time-Signal-Generatio/README.md

 The concurrent batch completes in approximately `max(individual latencies)` rather than `sum(individual latencies)`.
 Each `predict_one()` call runs in a separate OS thread.
 NumPy and PyTorch both release the Python GIL during their core C-extension matrix computations, allowing all 8 threads to execute in parallel rather than taking turns.

+**Why 1.61× and not ~8×?** Each individual `predict_one()` call completes in approximately 7–12 ms on this hardware — the models are small (~540 K parameters) and the data fits entirely in L3 cache.
+When each worker thread finishes that quickly, the total concurrent wall time is dominated by the slowest thread plus thread-pool overhead (~54 ms), while the sequential total is just eight 7–12 ms calls in a row (~87 ms).
+The gap widens significantly with heavier models, larger batch windows, or GPU → CPU transfer overhead — scenarios where individual inference takes hundreds of milliseconds rather than single digits.

 ---

 ## Model Evaluation